Packard® Motor Car Foundation

 Dr. Charles Blackman, of Indiana, is retired from Michigan State University and serves on the board of Olivet College and on the board of The Automotive National Heritage Area for South East and Central Michigan, as well.
 He is a long time collector of vintage automobiles and is a member of The Society of Automotive Historians, The Classic Car Club and The Packard Club.

-Bruce Blevins, of Burton, Michigan is a graduate of the United States Military Academy at West Point and is President of Blevins Screw Products, a supplier of precision machine parts for the aircraft and aerospace industry.
-His first memory of a Packard was sitting in his Uncle's 1934 convertible coupe and he bought his first Packard when he was 18 years old and still owns it.
-He serves as Treasurer of the Foundation, holds officers positions in the Motor City Packards Region, belongs to Packard clubs, and the Classic Car club.
-He owns 5 Packards, all 1933 models.
+Bruce Blevins, of Grand Blanc, Michigan is President of Blevins Screw Products Inc., a supplier of precision machine parts for the aircraft and aerospace industry.
+His first memory of a Packard was sitting in his Uncle's 1934 convertible coupe at age 8.
+He bought his first Packard when he was 18 years old.
+He serves as Treasurer of the Foundation, holds an officer position in the Motor City Packards Region of Packard Automobile Classics, belongs to Packard International, and the Classic Car Club of America.
+He owns 4 Packards, all 1933 models.

 1933 Eight sedan